The Division of Human Resources and Payroll may be reached by fax, mail, telephone, or by e-mailing the following staff members.

 The Staff Assistant for Recruitment is responsible for administering the online applicant tracking system and serving as liaison to hiring managers and candidates for employment.
 In this capacity the Staff Assistant for Recruitment also organizes, tracks and files all supporting documentation for the recruiting process.
 The Staff Assistant for Recruiting also facilitates administrative support for evening hours at the College, coordinates the delivery of staff and faculty ID’s, and generates and distributes surveys and analysis of survey results measuring the feedback from professional development events.

 The Information Center Staff Assistants support the College Information Center on a part-time basis, providing information to college patrons regarding time and location of college events, and act as liaisons to both the Campus Police Department and the Facilities Department.
-The Staff Assistants also distribute paychecks or pay advices, register staff and faculty for training workshops, place long distance phone calls on behalf of employees, and maintain the College’s telephone directory.
-They can be reached by dialing extension 0.
+The Staff Assistants work closely with the Division of Human Resources.
+They register staff and faculty for training workshops, place long distance phone calls on behalf of employees, and maintain the College’s telephone directory.